Paestum: Ancient ruins and features

-Much of the most celebrated features of the site today are the three large temples in the Archaic version of the Greek Doric order, dating from about 550 to 450 BC.
+Much of the most celebrated features of the site today are the three large temples in the Archaic version of the Greek Doric order, dating from about 550 to 450 BCE.
 All are typical of the period, with massive colonnades having a very pronounced entasis (widening as they go down), and very wide capitals resembling upturned mushrooms.
 Above the columns, only the second Temple of Hera retains most of its entablature, the other two having only the architrave in place.

 These were dedicated to Hera and Athena (Juno and Minerva to the Romans), although previously they often have been identified otherwise, following eighteenth-century arguments.
 The two temples of Hera are right next to each other, while the Temple of Athena is on the other side of the town center.
 There were other temples, both Greek and Roman, which are far less well preserved.

 Paestum is far from any sources of good marble.
 Unsurprisingly, the three main temples had few stone reliefs, perhaps using painting instead.
 Painted terracotta was used for some detailed parts of the structure.
 The large pieces of terracotta that have survived are in the museum.

 The whole ancient city of Paestum covered an area of approximately 120 hectares.
 Only the 25 hectares that contain the three main temples and the other main buildings have been excavated.
 The other 95 hectares remain on private land and have not been studied.

 The ancient city was surrounded by defensive walls, which are largely intact.
 The walls are approximately 4.75 km long in its polygonal perimeter, typically 7 m high, and 5 - 7 m thick.
 Corresponding with the cardinal points, there were four main openings in the wall: Porta Sirena (east to the hills); Porta Giustizia (south, now to the modern village Paestum); Porta Marina (west to the sea); and Porta Aurea (north), which was later destroyed.
 Positioned along the wall were 24 square or round towers.
 There may have been as many as 28, but some of them (and Porta Aurea) were destroyed during the construction of a highway during the 18th century that effectively cut the ancient site in two.

 The central area is completely clear of modern buildings and always has been largely so, since the Middle Ages.
 Although much stone has been stripped from the site, large numbers of buildings remain detectable by their footings or the lower parts of their walls, and the main roads remain paved.
 A low-built heroon or shrine memorial to an unknown local hero survived intact; the contents are in the museum.
 Numerous tombs have been excavated outside the walls.